Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ## 2025-08-04 Preparations in Eau Claire

-Mighty were their preparations.
+*Mighty were their preparations.*

-Royce has things well organized&mdash;food and fuel bought, shared gear found, tested, and organized, but we still manage to run hither and thither.
+Royce has things well organized&mdash;food, drink, and fuel bought, and shared gear found, tested, and organized.
+But we still manage to run hither and thither.
 We put things into things and then those things into other things and those things into his truck.
 We even pack our passports so that they'll be easy to access.

 ## 2025-08-05 Eau Claire to Zups